Open Access Awards

 Entries will be reviewed by a panel of judges with research experience and an overall winner will also be selected as representing the best of all submissions received.
 Winners receive a custom piece of glassware celebrating their achievement.

 Criteria for Entry

-- It should be available in full text in Open Access (and added to the Lenus repository, pre or post entry)
+- The research should be available in full text in an Open Access forum (and added to the Lenus repository, pre or post entry)

 Entries close on Friday November 7th and the winners will be announced in December.
 Enquiries about the awards can be directed to email@example.com.